Property Disposition

 Municipal Interest Process

-Earlier this year, Jeffco added a “municipal interest process” to its Property Disposition process, following feedback from city leaders within the district.
-This additional step allows time for Jeffco and the city or county to discuss and evaluate the proposed use of the property before it is marketed for sale.
+Jeffco added a “municipal interest process” to its Property Disposition process, following feedback from city leaders within the district.
+This additional step allows time for Jeffco and the relevant city or county to discuss and evaluate the proposed use of the property before it is marketed for sale.

 We contact municipalities early in our process to inform them about properties in their area that will soon be available for sale.
 If a property enters our regular surplus process, it means that the municipality did not express interest in acquiring the property.